Annual Incentive Plan: How to Design One That Drives Results

 What Is a SPIFF in Sales?
 (And When to Use One)

-A SPIFF (Sales Performance Incentive Fund) is a short-term bonus for selling a specific product or hitting a defined target.
-Here's how they work, when to use them, and when to avoid them.
+A SPIFF (Sales Performance Incentive Fund) is a short-term cash bonus paid to reps for a specific behavior.
+Here's how they work, when to use them, and how to avoid common pitfalls.

 Read more